 In Death but Disco he contrasted the dazzle of a disco ball with concepts of “Samurai porn, death metal disco, folk science and news-casting”, sitting as a high Priest and stencilling tattoos onto actors appearing as sculptures in a state of stupor.

 In Untitled / Again (Marienbad) he creates a video and performance inspired by Last Year at Marienbad, Alain Robert-Grillet and Alain Resnais' dream-like 1961 film in which a potential couple play out plans for a future they may or may not have devised in a chance meeting a year previously.
+Banal will transport the surreal narrative to different cities, using Courtauld Institute students as a tableau vivant – silently poised in the background – in an amalgamation of acting and painting or photography |